Skip to Main Content

 Our Reference Team realizes that there is a LOT of information and plenty of resources for the development of a curriculum, so we'd like to highlight our priorities here.

 1. Basic reference interview training (including first-level knowledge of resources, source evaluation, and a basic understanding of library options including subject specialists, for patrons) for all staff who provide question-answering.
-Rationale: Most library customers do not differentiate between someone who is designated as an expert, specialist, or a degreed librarian when asking basic level questions or have a basic level information need - in person and virtually.
+Rationale: Most library patrons do not differentiate between someone who is designated as an expert, specialist, or a degreed librarian when asking basic level questions or have a basic level information need - in person and virtually.
 This could be simply:

 • how to find a Consumer Reports article comparing refrigerators